kurtbruns/svg-tutorial/content/_index.md

   <circle cx="150" cy="50" r="15"></circle>
 </svg>

 By default, the SVG Coordinate System places the origin in the top-left corner of the drawing area.
 The positive *x* direction is to the right and the positive *y* direction is **down**.
-This can be tricky, especially for beginners, however it is common for computer graphics to define the coordinate system with the *y*-direction as down instead of up.
+This can be tricky, especially for the uninitiated, however this is common in computer graphics to define the coordinate system with the *y*-direction as down instead of up.<!--TODO cite -->

 {{<example "SVGCoordinateSystemExample">}}

-The SVG above is interactive, click and drag the blue control point above to see how a point is defined in the SVG coordinate system.
+Click and drag the blue control point above to see how a point is defined in the coordinate system.

 ## XML Syntax

-XML elements are formed by an opening and closing tag.
-The tagname indicates the element that is being defined.
+The XML elements that make up the SVG language are formed by an opening and closing tag.
+The tag name indicates the element that is being defined.
 The opening tag contains attributes which describe the properties of the element.

-For example, in the code snippet below, the `circle` tag defines a SVG Circle Element that has the following attributes `cx="50"`, `cy="50"` and `r="15"` which define the the geometric properties of the circle.
-In this case, the circle is centered at the position `(50,50)` with a radius of `15`.
+For example, in the code snippet below, the `circle` tag defines a circle that is centered at the point `(50,50)` with a radius of `15`.
+The attributes `cx="50"`, `cy="50"` and `r="15"` define the position and radius.

 ```html
 <circle cx="50" cy="50" r="15"></circle>
 ```

-In addition to element-specific attributes, there are also global attributes that are defined in the opening tag.
-For example, the group element shown below is given the id `example-id` and the class `example-class`.
+In addition to element specific attributes, there are also global attributes that can be defined for any element.
+For example, the group element below is given the id `example-id` and the class `example-class`.

 ```html
 <g id="example-id" class="example-class">
   ...
 </g>
 ```

 Global attributes are useful for styling, manipulating and querying elements.
-In general, the `id` identifies a single element and `class` is useful for one or more elements that are similar.
-Here is a table of common global attributes.
+In general, the `id` attribute is unique and identifies a single element.
+The `class` class attribute is commonly applied to one or more elements to style them the same way.

 | Gobal Attributes | Description |
 | --- | --- |